Joshua-Noakes1/Pibot/README.md

 # Pibot
-A selfhosted NodeJS discord bot for controlling Pihole
+A unoffical selfhosted NodeJS discord bot for controlling Pihole